adfresca/sdk-ios/README.md

 If you are adding the framework or remove it while you're updating your app which already exists in the app store, the following issues may occur.

 1. When you are going to remove the framework that already used:
-  - AD fresca serve will automatically migrate your users' identifier to IFV since we already know both IFA and IFV values.
+  - Nudge server will automatically migrate your users' identifier to IFV since we already know both IFA and IFV values.
 There won't be any issue.
 (The migration is only available with SDK version higher than 1.3.3)
 2. When you are going to add the framework:
   - Since our SDK does not have users' previous IFA values, we can't do the migration process.
 To solve this issue, we provide **setUseIFVOnly** method.
 If you set 'YES' value to the method, our SDK will try to match users with IFV value even though the framework is added.
 If you don't use this method while adding the frameowkr, your exstitng users will be recognized as new users.
 Please be careful to read this section.